realize-engineering/pipebird/.github/ISSUE_TEMPLATE/bug_report.md

-# Let's squash some bugs 🐛
+---

-## Bug description
+name: Bug report

-_Please describe the bug you're experiencing._
+about: Create a report to help us improve
+title: ''
+labels: ''
+assignees: ''

+---

+**Describe the bug**
+A clear and concise description of what the bug is.

+**To Reproduce**
-## Steps to reproduce
+Steps to reproduce the behavior:
 1.
 2.
 3.

-## Environment

-_Please describe the operating system you're running_

-## Any additional context

-_Please add anything else that may be helpful such as screenshots, code snippets, etc._
+**Expected behavior**
+A clear and concise description of what you expected to happen.

+**Screenshots**
+If applicable, add screenshots or recordings to help explain your problem.

+**Desktop (please complete the following information):**
+ - OS: [e.g. iOS]
+ - Browser [e.g. chrome, safari]
+ - Version [e.g. 22]

+**Additional context**
+Add any other context about the problem here.